 Mostly Sunny AM/mid-PM Thunderstorms PM Rain Overnight Upper 70′s Upper 30′s

 Friday, May 27, 1994 (Braemar Castle Hostel) – It was cold this morning and very hard to get out of the sleeping bag, so I didn’t hit the trail until around 9:30am.
 After running into Monk and hiking a few miles, we had lunch and saw the slackpacking Rational Hedonists, Freebird, and Rob near the firetower.
-Near the falls, I stopped to read the shelter register and was sad to see that the Red Rainman made his final journal entry and left the A.T. due to bad ankles.
-I had to write an ode to the Red Rainman since he was the first thru-hiker I met on the A.T. and we spent most of my first few nights on the trail with him.
+I stopped to read the shelter register just before Laurel Fork Falls and was sad to see that the Red Rainman made his final journal entry and left the A.T. due to bad ankles.
+I had to write an ode to the Red Rainman since he was the first thru-hiker I met on the A.T. and we spent most of those first few nights on the trail together.
 After a moment of silence, I hiked on to the blue-blazed side trail and followed it in to the town of Hampton, TN by 2:30pm to check into the hostel and make a trip to the post office before they closed at 4:30pm.
 I had a mass of letters (mostly from Mo) that had collected at Mom and Dad’s house and I took them to the nearby Pizza Place to read.
 The grocery closed at 7pm, so I also made a quick stop there on the way back to the hostel.
-Monk and Purple Haze (Becca) hiked into town this evening, and Purple Haze decided to stay, so I showed her the way back and she/I spoke with Beverly and Sutton Brown for a while this evening.
+Monk and Purple Haze (Becca) hiked into town this evening, and Purple Haze decided to stay.
+So I showed her the way back and she/I spoke with Beverly and Sutton Brown for a while this evening.
 They own the hostel and have done a really nice job at fixing it up.
 Late night, I walked down the road and made some calls to Mo and Mom/Dad before midnight.

 Mostly Sunny AM/PM Clear Night Upper 70′s Low 40′s